879 Naval Air Squadron

-879 Naval Air Squadron (879 NAS), also known as 879 Squadron, was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+879 Naval Air Squadron (879 NAS), also known as 879 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN).
 It was last active during the Second World War and from 1943 was equipped with Supermarine Seafire fighters.

 It was formed in 1942, and first flew Fairey Fulmar, these followed with Supermarine Spitfire.
 Operating mainly in the Mediterranean Sea, it took part in the Allied landings at Salerno, Italy in 1943 and Operation Dragoon, the Allied invasion of southern France.
 It was disbanded in 1946.